kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 Companies are presented in alphabetical order.
 So let’s begin!

-### BuddyWorks
+### Buddy

-[BuddyWorks](https://buddy.works/) (not to be confused with [Buddy](https://buddy.com/)) is a brand new American company launched in 2015 and based in Cheyenne.
+[Buddy](https://buddy.works/) (not to be confused with [Buddy](https://buddy.com/)) is a brand new CI company launched in 2015 and based in Poland.
 Unlike other CI products they based their whole architecture on Docker right from the beginning.

-BuddyWorks supports both GitHub and Bitbucket.
+Buddy supports both GitHub and Bitbucket.
 It is also the only product that supports Gitlab as well as its own GIT platform.
 Buddy offers [one repository for free](https://buddy.works/guides/first-steps-with-git) which is perfect for demos and tutorials.

 Adding my Bitbucket and GitHub projects was a trivial process.
-There isn't any form of build system autodetection but this is not a big issue as BuddyWorks provides a great UI experience for choosing your build steps and creating pipelines.
+There isn't any form of build system autodetection but this is not a big issue as Buddy provides a great UI experience for choosing your build steps and creating pipelines.

  ![BuddyWork actions](../../assets/ci-comparison/buddyworks/setup-environment.png)